Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

 According to the American Red Cross, you may have as little as 2 minutes to escape your home during a fire emergency.
 It is important to have an evacuation plan in place with your family and employees.
 Discuss and outline an evacuation plan with each member, and post a map of the plan that is easily accessible.
 Visit each room of your property and identify two routes where you will exit in case of a fire.
 Consider the needs of children, the elderly, and pets when identifying routes and exits.
 Practice this plan at least twice a year to ensure each person understands and remembers where and how to exit.

-In an unfortunate event that you do experience a fire, Mr Restore is here to help you star recovering.
+In the unfortunate event that you do experience a fire, Mr. Restore is here to help you start recovering.
 We provide professional and experienced technicians to restore the damage caused by a fire to your home or business.